Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 ## Feedback 4.5

 ## Cell Cycle 4.6
-- In eukaryotes, cells transfer genetic information via a highly regualted process
+- In eukaryotes, cells transfer genetic information via a highly regulated process
 	- Mitosis plays a role in growth, tissue repair, and asexual reproduction
 	- Mitosis ensures the transfer of a complete genome from a parent cell to 2 genetically identical daughter cells
 	- It alternates with interphase in the cell cycle